coda/packs-examples/README.md

 ## Prerequisites

-Make sure you have `node`, `typescript`, and `npm` installed.
+Make sure you have `node`, `typescript`, `npm` and `yarn` installed.
 TODO: flesh out recommended steps for installing these.

 ## One-time Setup

-To be able to work with the examples in this repo, simply run `npm install` to install dependencies.
+To be able to work with the examples in this repo, simply run `yarn` to install dependencies.

 ## Setting Up Your Own Project